The Commercial Viability & Scalability of Lithium Extraction Solutions

 • Infrastructure-Ready, Not Greenfield Dependent

-Our systems are designed to be co-located with existing oil & gas or geothermal operations, dramatically lowering capital requirements and avoiding delays in permitting new mining sites.
+Our systems are designed to integrate directly with existing oil and gas or geothermal operations, significantly reducing capital costs and avoiding the delays associated with permitting new mining sites.

-For oil and gas operators, this means leveraging existing midstream assets — including SWDs and water handling facilities — to unlock lithium recovery with minimal disruption.
-For geothermal plants, it means adding value to brines already being circulated and processed.
+For oil and gas operators, this means tapping into existing midstream infrastructure, including SWDs and water handling facilities, to enable lithium recovery with minimal disruption.
+For geothermal plants, it means extracting added value from brines that are already being circulated and processed.

-This infrastructure-first model is not only faster and leaner — it is also more cost-effective: offering up to 70% lower CapEx and up to 35% lower OpEx compared to traditional lithium extraction methods.
-That means faster deployment, lower financial risk, and a quicker path to profitability.
+This infrastructure-first approach is not only faster and more streamlined but also more cost-effective, delivering up to 70% lower CapEx and up to 35% lower OpEx than traditional lithium extraction methods.
+The result?
+Faster deployment, reduced financial risk, and a quicker path to profitability.

 • Competitive Cost, Minimal Footprint